lo1tuma/eslint-plugin-mocha/documentation/rules/no-top-level-tests.md

 });
 ```

-This rule aims to prevent writing tests outside of test-suites:
+This rule prevents writing tests outside of suites:

 ```js
 it('should work', function () {});